Tuition and Fees

 Catholic School Teacher's Tuition Waiver

-This waiver covers one half of the tuition costs for full-time teachers, administrators, librarians and guidance counselors who are employed by a Catholic elementary or secondary school while studying at Catholic University.
+This waiver covers one half of the regular graduate tuition for full-time teachers, administrators, librarians and guidance counselors who are employed by a Catholic elementary or secondary school while studying at Catholic University.
+The student must be in a degree-seeking.
+Read more about the discount

 Third-Party Financial Aid